MicrosoftDocs/win32/desktop-src/Debug/system-error-codes--12000-15999-.md

 The xpath expression exceeded supported complexity.
-Please symplify it or split it into two or more simple expressions.
+Please simplify it or split it into two or more simple expressions.

 </dt> </dl> </dd> <dt>